 Keep the following tips in mind as you begin resuming exercise:

-Please contact Bella Cosmetic Surgery using the form on this page or 301-567-6767 today to schedule your liposuction consultation.
-We serve patients in Maryland, Washington DC and Northern Virginia.
+If you are interested in liposuction and exploring the benefits that this procedure can provide, feel free to contact Bella Cosmetic Surgery using the form on this page or call 301-567-6767 today to schedule your liposuction consultation.
+Our team has extensive experience serving patients in Maryland, Washington D.C., and Northern Virginia.
+Dr. Chiaramonte can help you achieve the best possible results through effective and skilled surgical procedures.